CFFI also provides a few useful types that aren't built-in C types.

 (convert-to-foreign nil :boolean) => 0 (convert-to-foreign t :boolean) => 1 (convert-from-foreign 0 :boolean) => nil (convert-from-foreign 1 :boolean) => t

-type stores two symbols passed to the to-c
+The :wrapper type stores two symbols passed to the to-c

 and from-c arguments.
 When a value is being translated to or

-from C, this type funcall
+from C, this type funcalls the respective symbol.

-types will be typedefs for base-type and will
+:wrapper types will be typedefs for base-type and will

 inherit its translators, if any.

-Here's an example of how the :boolean
+Here's an example of how the :boolean type could be defined in

-terms of :wrapper
+terms of :wrapper.

 (defun bool-c-to-lisp (value) (not (zerop value))) (defun bool-lisp-to-c (value) (if value 1 0)) (defctype my-bool (:wrapper :int :from-c bool-c-to-lisp :to-c bool-lisp-to-c)) (convert-to-foreign nil 'my-bool) => 0 (convert-from-foreign 1 'my-bool) => t